928PJY/docs-yaml/README.md

 ....
 ```

-* YamlMime should be the first line
+* YAMLMime should be the first line
 * There are should be a space between triple `#` and case-sensitive `YamlMime`
-* There are should not be extra space between `YamlMime`, MimetypeName and `:`
+* There are should not be extra space between `YamlMime`, Mime-type and `:`

 ## Developer Support